msachi/hello-world/README.md

 Hello everyone!

-I'm a biochemist who is interested in the Web, and keen to become a part of it.
+I'm a biochemist interested in technology, art, photography and meditation.
+I'm interested in the Web, and keen to become a part of the developer community.
 I'm really enjoying learning to code so far!

 May you have a wonderful day.